Mahmud Iskandar Shah of Perak: Reign and conflict with the Dutch

-To end the conflict between Perak and the Dutch, a peace agreement was made between the Acehese government and the VOC in 1659.
+To end the conflict between Perak and the Dutch, a peace agreement was made between the Acehnese and the Dutch in 1659.
 After the peace agreement, the Dutch began buying tin in Perak.
-According to the agreement, only Aceh and the Netherlands were allowed to buy tin products in Perak.
-However, there are more cases of tin products being smuggled by the people of Perak to merchants of other nations because the purchase price set by the VOC to buy tin products was not profitable.
+According to the agreement, only Aceh and the Dutch were allowed to buy tin products in Perak.
+However, there are more cases of tin products being smuggled by the people of Perak to merchants of other nations because the purchase price set by the Dutch to buy tin products was not profitable.

 Once again the Dutch closed their plant in Perak at the end of 1663 because of the hostility of the Malays in Perak.
-The Dutch again began blocking merchant ships of other nations that wanted to buy tin in Perak. the VOC returned to Perak in 1665 and opened their plant.
+The Dutch again began blocking merchant ships of other nations that wanted to buy tin in Perak. the Dutch returned to Perak in 1665 and opened their plant.
 The arrival of the Dutch this time caused Perak to be tightly controlled by a force of Dutch warships in the Perak river delta.
-In 1670, the authorities of the VOC in Batavia ordered the VOC's forces in Malacca to take Pangkor Island and build a warehouse made of wood as they were afraid that the island would be taken by the British.
+In 1670, the authorities of the VOC in Batavia ordered their forces in Malacca to take Pangkor Island and build a warehouse made of wood as they were afraid that the island would be taken by the British.

 There were several attacks made by the Malays against Dutch ships that were sailing on the seas and rivers of Perak.
 Therefore, the Dutch increased their control along the coast and rivers of Perak.
 In 1678, a total of 59 Dutchmen were assigned to guard the sea coast in Perak.
-In February 1680, Sultan Mahmud Iskandar Shah sent his envoys to Malacca to express his friendship with the VOC.
-Sultan Mahmud Iskandar Shah then granted power of attorney to a Dutch leader named Adriaen Wylant who lived in the Perak river delta in April 1680 because of the request of the Dutch Governor of Malacca.
+In February 1680, Mahmud Iskandar Shah sent his envoys to Malacca to express his friendship with the Dutch.
+Mahmud Iskandar Shah then granted power of attorney to a Dutch leader named Adriaen Wylant who lived in the Perak river delta in April 1680 because of the request of the Dutch Governor of Malacca.
 The power of attorney talks about giving authority to imprison anyone who came out of Perak with tin products without a letter of permission and if the person resisted, they could be executed.
 Also in 1680, most of the Dutch warehouses on Pangkor Island were replaced with stone.
-The effect of the power of attorney given by Sultan Mahmud Iskandar Shah to the Dutch caused the strict control exercised by the Dutch to control Perak so much so that the VOC's business declined in 1682.
+The effect of the power of attorney given by Mahmud Iskandar Shah to the Dutch caused the strict control exercised by the Dutch to control Perak so much so that the VOC's business declined in 1682.

 In 1690, a group of Malays led by the commander Kulub came to attack a Dutch city on Pangkor Island.
 The situation caused many lives of the Dutch to be mortgaged and the city was abandoned by the Dutch until 1745.